lmerynda/market-watch-go/README.md

 A real-time stock volume tracking web application similar to unusualwhales.com functionality.
 This application fetches trading volume data from Polygon.io API and displays it in interactive charts.

+---

+## ⚡️ Moving Averages: Now Using EMA (Exponential Moving Average)

+- **SMA (Simple Moving Average) is deprecated.**
+- All moving average calculations and watchlist fields now use EMA (9, 50, 200) instead of SMA.
+- The database schema and API have been updated to reflect this change.
+- New endpoints for querying EMA values directly from Polygon.io:
+  - `GET /api/polygon/ema?symbol=TSLA&window=9` (single window)
+  - `GET /api/polygon/ema/batch?symbol=TSLA&windows=9,50,200` (multiple windows)

+---

 ## Features

 - **Real-time Volume Tracking**: Monitors volume data for selected stocks